ibm-cloud-docs/monitoring/infrastructure/baremetal_linux.md

     {: screen}

-## Step 2.
-Launch the monitoring UI to verify that you are getting data to monitor the bare metal server
+## Launch the monitoring UI to verify that you are getting data to monitor the bare metal server
 {: #baremetal_linux_step2}
+{: step}

 Complete the following steps to launch the web UI: